 Worship Teams lead a worship service and social time two Sunday afternoons a month at 1:30 pm at the Leisureworld Nursing Home.

 Sunday Services at Simcoe Terrace

 The Rev. Dr. Donald Jay leads a worship service 2nd Sunday of the month at 1:30 pm at the Simcoe Terrace Nursing and Retirement Residence.

 Financial support is given to support mission work and service outside of our church, not to ourselves.
 Emphasis is to be on local outreach, such as the David Busby Street Centre, provincial/national outreach such as Georgian Native & Outreach Ministry, and international outreach such as Mercy Ships.
 Please refer to the most recent Link Newsletter or church bulletin for details on donations.

 2017 dates: May 13 and October 14

 In the Christian tradition, “Table” is a place where all are equal, all are welcome and where there is enough for all.

 In the Fall of 2011, we began offering community meals and clothing depots to those living with poverty.
-Collier’s Table provides a nourishing, delicious meal and Collier’s Closet provides a clothing and linen depot, in May for spring/summer clothing and in October for fall/winter clothing.
-Both are provided at no cost to community members.
-At our latest event in October 2016, we shared more than 350 meals and outfitted many with needed winter clothing and footwear as well as linens.
+Collier’s Table provides a nourishing, delicious meal at no cost to community members.
+At our latest event in October 2016, we shared more than 350 meals.
+At this final Collier’s Closet event, we shared winter clothing and footwear as well as linens.

 These events are so successful due to the overwhelming support and generosity provided by the congregation and volunteers!
 As a church, we are blessed by sharing what we have and others are blessed by receiving.
 We are also blessed through the relationships nurtured during these events.
 Our grateful hearts and caring hands make such a difference in this outreach and there is an amazing, powerful and caring spirit so evident at these events!
 It truly is the hands of God in action.